micahchoo/staging-nw/Portfolio/research-and-writing/writing/_posts/2024-05-01-IIIF-images.md

 - An **Annotation Page** organizes a list of Annotations on a Canvas, while **Annotation Collections** group Annotation Pages at a higher level, allowing different types of commentary or translations to be kept separate.
 [Read more here](https://iiif.io/api/presentation/3.0/#21-defined-types)
 ##### Creating the Manifests - Organizing the collection
 The process of bundling the metadata with the images is also a labour-intensive task.
-Most institutions that are switching to IIIF for their collections use either custom-built or resource-heavy Content management Software to create manifests.
-They might also use an Archival [Content Management Systems](https://github.com/IIIF/awesome-iiif?tab=readme-ov-file#collection-management-systems-cmss-and-digital-asset-management-dams-that-support-iiif) like Islandora, Arches or Omeka.
+Most institutions that are switching to IIIF for their collections use either [custom-built or resource-heavy](http://ronallo.com/iiif-workshop-new/presentation-api/data-workflows.html) Content management Software to create manifests.
+They might also use an Archival [Content Management Systems](https://github.com/IIIF/awesome-iiif?tab=readme-ov-file#collection-management-systems-cmss-and-digital-asset-management-dams-that-support-iiif) like [Islandora](https://islandora.github.io/documentation/user-documentation/iiif/), [Arches](https://arches.readthedocs.io/en/stable/developing/advanced/managing-and-hosting-iiif/) or [Omeka](https://omeka.org/classic/plugins/IiifItems/).
 This is however, much harder to do for smaller archivists.
-Currently, there exists no generic way to set up metadata in a spreadsheet(as non-technical people will want to do) and have it converted to a manifest.
+For years, there existed no generic way to set up metadata in a spreadsheet(as non-technical people will want to do) and have it converted to a manifest.

 #### Creating Annotations - User-generated metadata
 A little less intimidating problem but equally as important is the user-generated metadata or Annotations.
 How do we enable viewers and end users to create Annotations on these images and have these annotations reflect when viewing them.
 #### Hosting the archive itself
 In this configuration, there are a few storage locations that we need to solve.
 1. Where the images are stored and served from
-2. Where the annotations are stored and served from
+2. Where the [annotations are stored](https://training.iiif.io/iiif-5-day-workshop/day-three/annotations-stores.html) and [served](https://training.iiif.io/iiif-5-day-workshop/day-three/annotations-stores-install.html) from
-3. Where the manifests are stored and served from
+3. Where the manifests are [stored and served](https://training.iiif.io/iiif-5-day-workshop/day-two/4-serving-your-manifest.html) from
-4. Where is the viewer and archive stored
+4. Where is the [viewer](https://training.iiif.io/iiif-5-day-workshop/day-two/7-building-a-gallery-viewer.html) and archive stored

 ## Is it possible to create a simple user-hosted IIIF archive